AdBank/adbank-token-management-system/DOCUMENT.md

 *	/history
 	Parameters:
-		walletID: wallet ID of the user ( advertiser / publisher )
+		walletId: wallet Id of the user ( advertiser / publisher )

 	Description:
 		This endpoint is to return the transaction history of the user.